Sadala-Neto/SuicideDetection-CNN-BiLSTM/README.md

 > Each configuration must be executed independently.

+---

+### 🔬 Reproducibility Note

-⚠️ To obtain results comparable to those reported in the manuscript, the code should be executed **twice**, once for each configuration.
+To obtain results comparable to those reported in the manuscript, the code should be executed **twice**, once for each configuration.

 Although dataset splitting is controlled through fixed random states, neural network training involves stochastic components (e.g., weight initialization, dropout layers, and optimizer dynamics).
 Therefore, exact numerical replication of the reported metrics is not guaranteed, and small variations are expected.